Cray-HPE/docs-csm/operations/CSM_product_management/Remove_Artifacts_from_Product_Installations.md

 5. Update the product catalog.

     Once the images, recipes, and repositories/branches have been removed from the system, update the product catalog to remove the references to them.
-This is done by editing the cray-product-catalog Kubernetes Config Map.
+This is done by editing the cray-product-catalog Kubernetes ConfigMap.

     ```bash
     ncn-m001# kubectl edit configmap -n services cray-product-catalog